Saturday, July 20, 2024

 A Goodbye that Still Stings

 Ian Fleming should have been taking his ease in 1964.
-The year before saw him survive a nasty lawsuit and nastier heart attack.
-Just relax and enjoy the coronation of creation James Bond as moviedom’s most famous superspy in Goldfinger, opening in theaters that September.
+The year before saw him endure a nasty lawsuit and nastier heart attack.
+Just relax and enjoy as his creation James Bond cemented his status as moviedom’s most famous superspy in Goldfinger, opening in theaters that September.

 Fleming always wanted more.
 So he launched a new book project, not about Bond but a flying car.
 The “Chitty-Chitty-Bang-Bang” series became another lasting success, but one Fleming would never see to publication, as he died in August.